 If a work is exhibited only among family or friends this is not considered a public performance or presentation.
 On the other hand, it is not necessary that somebody actually sees the work.
 It is sufficient that it is accessible to the public.

-In Austrian court decisions, birthday parties, wedding ceremonies and other family celebrations have mostly been evaluated as "non-public" even if up to 100 guests or more are present.
+In Austrian court decisions, birthday parties, weddings and other family celebrations have mostly been evaluated as "non-public" even if up to 100 guests or more are present.

-A public performance is characterised by the fact that the audience has gathered at the location of the event and/or the presentation takes place in a delimitable area.
+A public performance is characterised by the fact that the audience has gathered at the location of the event and/or the presentation takes place in a separable area.